SHIVANI7102004/Pizza-Sales-Analysiss/README.md

 # Pizza-Sales-Analysiss
 Introduction

-Purpose: To create a comprehensive dashboard that visualizes Adidas-related data, enabling users to analyze performance metrics and gain insights.
+Purpose: To create a comprehensive dashboard that visualizes Pizzas sales-related data, enabling users to analyze performance metrics and gain insights.

 Target Audience: Stakeholders, marketing teams, and data analysts looking to assess product performance and customer engagement.